webiny/WebsiteAnalytics/README.md

 Dimensions are attributes like `browser`, `country`, `device`, and other prior mentioned attributes on the top of the page.

-The `visitorsDimensionSum` method returns a summary of a dimension value for you visitors for the given period.
+The `visitorsDimensionSum` method returns a sum of a defined dimension value, of your visitors, for the given time period.

 The method takes a dimension name, and optionally a dimension value.
 If you only provide a dimension name, the results will be grouped by different dimension values, like so: